 This recipe is quick to prepare and is a great supper dish.
 It has deep and rich earthy flavours.
 This recipe makes a very large pot.
 It tastes even better the next day or can be frozen.
-Serve with a crisp green salad, guacamole and Perfect Plain Rice, cornbread or tortilla chips.
+Serve with a crisp green salad, Guacamole – Onion Free, Garlic Free, Tomato Freeand Perfect Plain Rice, cornbread or tortilla chips.
 It is also good in burritos.

 You can use any vegetables – whatever is in season – so the dish is different and fresh all through the year.
 You can also use dried beans in this recipe, just remember to soak/ cook the beans as directed on the packet.